Want every lesson, every camp, every printable? 👉 (ON SALE this week only!)

-Gravity Painting – A STEAM Art Project for Kids
+How to do Gravity Painting for Kids

 Gravity Painting for Kids

 This post contains affiliate links.
-Materials

 Prep your work space with a drop cloth and an easel or support to hold your foam board.
+You can also make a DIY easel for this project.

 Mix your paint with a splash of water.
 You want to water down the paint so it can flow easily down the paper.